Listening

 You're Not Listening

-You're Not Listening is best for readers who want to understand listening as a serious human skill, not just a polite pause before speaking.
+You're Not Listening is best for readers who treat listening as passive and need to see it as a serious social skill.

 One-Sentence Answer

-You're Not Listening is best for readers who want to understand listening as a serious human skill, not just a polite pause before speaking.
+You're Not Listening is best for readers who treat listening as passive and need to see it as a serious social skill.

 What The Book Is About